 The information in this course applies only to the United States.

-DISCLAIMER: This course is taught by an attorney.
-However, the attorney does not represent you and is not giving specific legal advice.
+DISCLAIMER: This course is taught by an attorney and addresses US law concepts that may not apply in all countries.
+Neither LInkedIn nor the attorney teaching the course represents you and they are not giving legal advice.
 The information conveyed through this course is akin to a college or law school course; it is not intended to give legal advice, but instead to communicate basic information to help viewers understand the basics of intellectual property.

 In this course, I'd like to share the basics of intellectual property law.
 I'd like to help you become conversant in this fascinating subject.
 So let's get started.

 Are you sure you want to mark all the videos in this course as unwatched?